semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem version` command requires no additional command line parameters and returns the current version of the `sem` tool.

-### Resources

-There exist two kinds of resources: `secret` and `project`.
-Each resource is uniquely identified by its name.

-#### Secrets

-You can consider a `secret` as a place where you can store your sensitive data.

-Each `secret` is associated with a single organization.
-In other words, a `secret` belongs to an organization.
-In order to use a specific `secret` you should be connected to its organization.

-#### Projects

-A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
-As a result each Semaphore 2.0 project has a one-to-one relationship with a GitHub repository.

-However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects.
-Additionally, the same project can exist under multiple Semaphore 2.0 organizations and that deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
-Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

-Last, you can use the same project name under multiple organizations but you cannot use the same project name more than once under a single organization.

 ## Flags